sorens/northatlantic86/docs/north_atlantic_86_manual.md

 NATO STRATEGY
 -------------
-NATO strategic objectives are: (1) maintain a sufficient supply level on Great Britain and (2) maintain or regain control of the airfields on Faroes and Iceland.
+NATO strategic objectives are:

+    (1) maintain a sufficient supply level on Great Britain (2) maintain or regain control of the airfields on Faroes and Iceland

 FAROES
 ------
 The Faroes garrison cannot establish an effective defense early in the game.
 Massive air strikes from Bergen will reduce supplies to nothing and chew up the defending CAP.
-It may be worth while to evacuate the 8000 man garrison by air.
+It may be worth while to evacuate the `8000` man garrison by air.

 NATO Forces should attempt to recapture Faroes only after the maximum number of aircraft carriers and amphibious ships are available and Iceland is under NATO control.

 ICELAND
 -------
 The NATO player has some chance of thwarting the Soviet invasion of Iceland.
-To defend Iceland the NATO player must add 300 or more companies of reinforcements and maintain an adequate flow of supplies to the garrison.
-NATO supply ships must deliver at least 50 supply dumps per week to Iceland to sustain an effective defense.
+To defend Iceland the NATO player must add `300` or more companies of reinforcements and maintain an adequate flow of supplies to the garrison.
+NATO supply ships must deliver at least `50` supply dumps per week to Iceland to sustain an effective defense.

-NATO can base up to 80 combat aircraft on Iceland.
+NATO can base up to `80` combat aircraft on Iceland.
 These aircraft can bomb Soviet transports as they approach, provide CAP to shoot down Soviet bombers and air transport and provide ground support after the Soviet troops have landed.

 If the Soviets gain a substantial numerical advantage in troops over the Iceland garrison the NATO player should consider evacuating his aircraft.
 Soviet land attacks may bring the airfield under fire and ground NATO aircraft on the following turn.
 Beware the possibility of losing the airfield before the combat aircraft can be evacuated.